Palash90/site-assets/target/blogs/iron-learn/iron-learn-4.md

 Okay, the first issue was nailed down: **data transfer overhead**.
 I chalked up a plan.
 If I run the whole training loop inside CUDA, I will see performance boost.

-### New course of action
+### A new course of action
 1. Copy both the input matrices from json to main memory
 2. Copy the same into GPU
 3. Run the training loop
-4. Get the data back from GPU
-5. Get the weight and bias matrix back from GPU
+4. Get the computed weight and bias matrix back from GPU
-6. Store the results
+5. Store the results
 6. Next time onwards use it for prediction (either through GPU or CPU)

 But what about the **inaccuracy** part?